Part 5 — Deploying Agents Across the Enterprise

 | 19 | Where Does the Agent Live?
 Centralised vs. Embedded Models | Organisational design |

 Chapters 15 and 16 are foundational and should be read first.
-Chapters 17, 18, and 19 can be read in any order depending on which functions or structural questions are most immediately relevant to your organisation.
+Chapters 17, 18, and 19 can be read in any order depending on which functions, workflows, or structural questions are most immediately relevant to your organisation.

 Building agentic AI and wondering why alignment is harder than the technology?
 Get in touch